You are here

 Archives: July 2020

-17TH SUNDAY OF ORDINARY TIME
+16TH SUNDAY OF ORDINARY TIME

 I hope this message finds you and your family continuing to stay well during these challenging times.

 The Eucharist is a community event, and it was nice to once again have a community with whom I could celebrate and share the Eucharist.

 I you wish to attend one of these daily Masses you will need to pre-register the day before.
-You can do this on our website beginning at 1:00pm the day before the Mass you want to attend.
+You can do this on our website, the day before the Mass you want to attend.
 If you do not have a computer, you can also call the parish office.
 When you register, you will need to provide contact information, in the unlikely event that we need to do some contact tracing.

 If you are over the age of 65 or if you have some health issues, or if you fall into a vulnerable category for some reason, I would hope that you would not register to attend Mass at this time.

-As I have also mentioned previously, if you would like further information about these protocols or if you have questions or concerns, please contact me at the parish office or send me an email.
+As I have mentioned previously, if you would like further information about these protocols or if you have questions or concerns, please contact me at the parish office or send me an email.
 My contact information is available on our parish website.

 News and Resources